 Every VA has different skills so their business has to suit their own circumstances, wants and needs.
 So it’s down to you to interpret the information I provide to see how it applies to your own business and what you want to achieve from your own working life.

 It’s also important that you know what working for yourself is actually like and that you go into it with your eyes open.
 A great way to do this is to read all my blog posts tagged Freelance Truths.

 Can you afford to go freelance?

-Although there isn’t much initial outlay, it might take a while to get clients.
-Then you have to allow for the time it takes to do their work, invoice them and wait for them to pay you.
-It’s true that there’s no better motivator than having to go out and find work, but it’s also nice to have a bit of a buffer!
+Although there isn’t a huge initial outlay, it might take a while to get clients, then you have to allow for the time it takes to do their work, invoice them and wait for them to pay you.
+It’s true that there’s no better motivator than having to go out and find work, but it’s also sensible to have a bit of a buffer!

 Sit down and work out your monthly outgoings and see what you have to earn to survive.
 Your partner might be able to help you for a while or you may have some savings you can use.
 Although it’s brilliant to have a financial buffer, don’t use it as an excuse not to get started either – I found some work to keep me going for a few months then I just jumped into the abyss.

 The worst that can happen is that it might take you a while to get going and you supplement your income with a part-time job or you decide it’s not for you and you do something else instead.